-We use models to develop general ecological theory and to address particular questions in specific wildlife disease.
+We use models to develop general ecological theory and address questions about specific wildlife diseases.

-For example we have developed a number of models that examine the potential role of squirrelpox virus in the invasion of the American grey squirrel into the UK.
-The disease is shared, brought with the greys and is highly pathogenic to the red.
-It’s role was in the invasion was often dismissed, mainly because relatively few infected red squirrels were seen, the modeling showed how this is a misconception.
+For example, we have developed several models that examine the potential role of squirrelpox virus in the invasion of the American grey squirrel into the UK.
+The disease is shared, brought with the greys, and is highly pathogenic to the reds.
+Its role in the invasion was often dismissed, mainly because relatively few infected red squirrels were seen, the modeling showed how this is a misconception.
 Highly pathogenic diseases have low prevalence but have important population dynamical implications.

 The initial paper is: